Suryasadasivam/HM_fashion_recommendation_system/ReadME.txt

 Key Highlights:

-Problem: Build a model that ranks articles based on their likelihood of being purchased by each customer.
+Problem: Build a model that ranks products based on their likelihood of being purchased by each customer.
 Data: Includes customer information, product metadata, and transactional data for millions of purchases.
 Approach:
 Tools & Libraries: